 - Methods for improving organic SERP rankings

-- Identify the content pieces that have performed the best
+- The content pieces that have performed the best

-- Specify topics that your audience prefers to learn about
+- Topics that your audience prefers to learn about

-- Pinpoint content gaps that you can fill to build up your sales funnel
+- Content gaps that you can fill to build up your sales funnel

 - Discover pages with a low conversion rate, but a high number of visits